Need another category? Click here or call us at (866) 345-6784.

 Understanding Typical Kansas City, Kansas Property Disputes

 Kansas Tree and Shrubbery Laws give a property owner the right to trim and prune branches that overhang to their property.
-This law holds true, even if the stump of the tree is located on an adjoining property.
+This law holds, even if the stump of the tree is located on an adjoining property.
 In addition, if a tree falls and causes damage, and the property owner is proven negligent, he or she can be forced to pay damages.

 Additionally, the State of Kansas encourages the protection and development of farming and agricultural land in Kansas City.
 Therefore, Right to Farm Laws protect Kansas City farmers, farmland, and agricultural producers from nuisance lawsuits.